TsitohainaK/vanilla-spa-boilerplate/README.md

 I had to write my own little server to serve all the file requested, it may have some bug but getting there slowly

-This doesn't have a compiler cause the way it is intented to be, i can't install any dependency, so, maybe have to do it manualy
+This doesn't have a compiler(minify, uglify?) cause the way it is intented to be, i can't install any dependency, so, maybe have to do it manualy

 I keep working on this